OmnidevXs/ondemand-typescript/README.md

 **Here is the One Stop Solution for Every Newcomer!**

-## 1. Begin with learning about Android Studio 4.2!
+### 1. Begin with learning about Android Studio 4.2!
 How it works and learn about the general steps. :octocat:

 You can read the following book, take the following courses/videos.

-### 1.1 Here is the book
 * [Hands-on App Development in Android Studio 4.2](https://www.amazon.com/gp/product/B096TL8VMP) (22 Complete Android Cases with Step-by-Step Instruction to Grow from Novice to Android Expert)

-### 1.2 The Youtube Tutorials/Videos are underconstruction :free:
+### 2. The Youtube Tutorials/Videos are underconstruction :free:

-## 2. Download the cases here!
+### 3. Download the cases here!
 Follow these steps (Better try it yourself first!)

 Each case is organized as a seperated project in Github repo.

-### 2.1 Fork the Repository :fork_and_knife:(commonly called as Repo)
+### 3.1 Fork the Repository :fork_and_knife:(commonly called as Repo)
 Fork the Repo by clicking on the Fork button on the top of this page.
 This will create a copy of this Repo in your Github account.
 Don't forget to `Star`it!